nicoespeon/understandlegacycode.com/content/blog/one-way-of-refactoring-untested-code/index.md

   - refactoring
 ---

+_This is part of a 3-post series.
+You can read:_

+- [Part 2](https://understandlegacycode.com/blog/another-way-of-refactoring-untested-code/), _where I present you with another approach (Refactor First)_
+- [Part 3](https://understandlegacycode.com/blog/comparing-two-approaches-refactoring-untested-code/), _where I compare both approaches_

 **Untested code.**

 You are not the one who wrote it.
 Yet, it's your job today to change it.
 It should support some new behavior.
 The question is: how do you make the change without breaking anything? 🤔